I’ve been doing bulletproof coffee basically for the whole time since I started, more than 10 years ago.

 -

 Second, all these people were typically eating toast in the morning: white bread + butter + jam, which they dipped in their coffee.
-I was just removing the carb loaded bread and jam!
+I, on the other hand, was just removing the carb loaded bread and jam!
 I just kept the butter and mixed it into the coffee instead of dipping it.
 See the irony?

 -